 We’re willing to put a lot of effort into looking great at all times, regardless if we’re talking about the small details, or the more significant of the fashion statements.
 But in the end, what we’re all truly seeking is not only to feel effortlessly put together, but to also sport that nonchalance straightforward, to wear it confidently knowing it looks just as good as it feels.
 And when the world of fashion serves us a beauty trick so easy, but so effective in all of its simplicity, it’s nearly impossible to resist it.

-The hair tucked in is one of those shining examples that despite requiring minimum effort, manages to look like something cool girls were meant to be sporting on the busy streets.
+The hair tucked in is one of those shining examples that despite requiring minimum effort, manages to look like something cool girls were meant to be sporting on the busy city streets.
 It’s pretty much the equivalent of throwing a jacket over your shoulders, nicely framing everything that’s great about your outfit, or your features in this particular case.
-In a shirt, a scarf, or a turtleneck collar, the hair tucked in complements the fall 2014 hair trends in looking pretty and uncomplicated.
+In a dress, a scarf, or a turtleneck collar, the hair tucked in complements the fall 2015 hair trends in looking pretty and uncomplicated.

 Make it a go-to style for the season, with all the inspiration awaiting after the break.

-Hidden inside chunky scarfs, oversized knitwear and boyfriend coats, the style mirrors easy sophistication by having the hair looking fuller while still bearing a natural feel.
+Hidden inside silky scarfs, elegant dresses and underneath cool caps, the style mirrors easy sophistication by having the hair looking fuller while still bearing a natural feel.
 The quick styling trick also offers the illusion of a crop, without forcing you to commit to a new cut for the long term.

 If you’re thinking about adopting it this season, here are the elements imagined to go hand in hand with the hair tucked in this fall and winter: